meza/trance-stack/README.md

 Now that you have your Auth0 variables, you will need to add them to the GitHub environments you created above.

-Go to https://github.com/meza/trance-stack/settings/secrets/actions and add the Auth0 secrets with the same name as the variables in the `.env` file.
+Go to the [secrets settings][gh-secrets] and add the Auth0 secrets with the same name as the variables in the `.env` file.

 You can set custom values for every environment if you want to.
 For example, you can set the `AUTH0_DOMAIN` to